Top Tips for COVID-Safe and Hygienic Use of VR and XR Headsets

 - Maintain excellent personal hygiene.
 Always wash your hands (and face if possible) thoroughly before and after putting the headset on.
 Remember to wipe the controllers, keyboard, mouse and other equipment before and after each session.

-Best Practices for Company-Wide Usage
+Best Practices for Company-Wide, Safe Usage of VR/XR Headsets

 - Reserve a dedicated face cushion for each user.
 As personal headsets are rarely possible, Varjo recommends having a dedicated cushion for each individual user in a company.
 The face cushion can be easily changed in between users.